Best Golf Irons 2024

 May not inspire confidence in the hands of higher handicappers

-Another iron that falls into the forgiveness category is the Srixon ZX4 Mk II, which we also believe is one of the best game improvement irons that money can buy.
-The reason is because of the way this iron feels, with an energetic, solid, stable yet soft feel being created all at the same time.
+Another iron that delivers bucket loads of forgiveness is the Srixon ZX4 Mk II, which for us is one of the best game improvement irons that money can buy and indeed was our choice as the best in that category for 2023.
+This is mainly because of the feel, with an energetic, solid, stable yet soft feel being created all at the same time.

 (Image credit: Future)